-For the years ended December 31, 2014 and 2015 and the Three months ended March 31, 2015 and 2016 (in thousands, except share information)
+For the years ended December 31, 2015 and 2014 (in thousands, except share information)

 In November 2015, the FASB issued ASU 2015-07 "Balance Sheet Classification of Deferred Taxes," which provides guidance on the balance sheet classification of deferred taxes.
 Under the current guidance, deferred tax liabilities and assets must be separated into current and noncurrent amounts in a classified statement of financial position.
 The new guidance requires deferred tax liabilities and assets be classified as noncurrent in a classified statement of financial position.
 The new guidance does not change the requirement that deferred tax liabilities and assets of a tax-paying component of an entity to be offset and presented as a single amount.
-The guidance is effective for our fiscal year 2017 annual financial statements and for interim periods within our fiscal year 2017, with earlier application permitted as of the beginning of an interim or annual reporting period.
+The guidance is effective for our fiscal year 2019 annual financial statements and for interim periods within our fiscal year 2020, with earlier application permitted as of the beginning of an interim or annual reporting period.
 The guidance offers two acceptable adoption methods: (i) retrospective adoption to all periods presented; or (ii) prospective adoption to all deferred tax liabilities and assets.
-As this standard only changes the classification of current deferred tax assets and liabilities to noncurrent assets and liabilities, we do not believe the adoption of this standard will have a material effect on our financial position, results of operations or cash flows.
+As this standard only changes the classification of current deferred tax assets and liabilities to noncurrent assets and liabilities, we do not believe the adoption of this standard will have a material effect on our financial position, results of operations, or cash flows.